mikecamara/adversarial-machine-learning-attacks/todo/README.md

 - Gantt Chart
 - LaTeX Draft
 - What I did last week and plans for next week
-- What we talked about last meeting
+- What we talked about in the last meeting
-- Answer to your questions
+- Answer your questions
 - Important Dates
 - References
 ```
-* Go to University of Tartu to replace car batteries
+* Go to the University of Tartu to replace car batteries
-* Work on the Interdiate presentation and technical demo
+* Work on the intermediate presentation and technical demo
 * Duplicate paper, and implement ART in the code base compare results with and without ART
 * Ask Maarja Kungla about the fact that my supervisor is not in the Dist.
-Seminar and warn the fact that I'm update with all deliverables because I read [here in page 4](https://courses.cs.ut.ee/MTAT.03.270/2021_spring/uploads/Main/Session1dp-v2corr.pdf) that in the fall seminar should be taken in the Chair where the master thesis supervisor is
+Seminar and warn the fact that I'm up to date with all deliverables because I read [here in page 4](https://courses.cs.ut.ee/MTAT.03.270/2021_spring/uploads/Main/Session1dp-v2corr.pdf) that in the fall seminar should be taken in the Chair where the master thesis supervisor is
 located; if it is the Chair of SE & IS, take ‘Research Seminar in Software Engineering’ (LTAT.05.023)
 *  Focus on Literature Review
 * Investigate IBM Adversarial Robustness Toolbox